-- Number of servers/ countries: if you need to connect to servers all over the world, the more number of countries the VPN has servers in, the better.
+- The number of servers/ countries: if you need to connect to servers all over the world, the more number of countries the VPN has servers in, the better.

-- Number of simultaneous connections: While some VPNs allow you to connect only one device to the service at a time, more expensive services allow multiple simultaneous connections.
+- The number of simultaneous connections: While some VPNs allow you to connect only one device to the service at a time, more expensive services allow multiple simultaneous connections.
 The more, the better.

 Advantages of a VPN